HAKE v. BANK MARKAZI

 The Complaints are brought under the Terrorism Exception of the Foreign Sovereign Immunities Act (FSIA), which is the mechanism used to sue State Sponsors of Terrorism like Iran.
 To be eligible to bring a lawsuit against one of these countries, a plaintiff must be claiming money damages for personal injuries or death caused by (1) an act of torture, (2) extrajudicial killing (or attempted extrajudicial killing), (3) aircraft sabotage, (4) hostage taking, or (5) the provision of material support or resources for one of those four acts.
 Federal judges have consistently awarded monetary damages to terror victims under the FSIA’s Terrorism Exception for deaths and injuries caused by, for example, the Libyan bombing of an airliner over Scotland, Iranian kidnappings, and Iranian material support to Palestinian terrorist groups.

 If you were injured, or your family member was killed, in Iraq between 2007 and 2011 by Shi’a Special Groups or Iranian-supplied munitions, you may be eligible to join the legal battle to hold Iran and its agents accountable.
-For more information, e-mail Osen LLC attorneys Dina Gielchinsky or Bill Friedman or call 1-201-265-6400.
+For more information, e-mail Osen LLC attorney Dina Gielchinsky or call 1-201-265-6400.

 Justice for United States Victims of State Sponsored Terrorism